 For the really stubborn rust areas, I busted out the Dremel with the medium grade sanding attachment.

 How I Got Those Clean Edges

-Next, I took out my Exacto Knife and started tracing around the edges where the metal ends.
+Next, I took out order now my Exacto Knife and started tracing around the edges where the metal ends.
 The good news is that if your knife goes on the fritz, you just put down another piece of tape and try again.

 I apologize for not having photos of this next part; I really thought I took photos!

 cheap generic viagra Then sprayed two coats of the teal paint.
 I wish I had more spray paint experience.
 The primer went on fine, without splattering or runs.
 The teal was a bit more problematic.
 It could have been the consistency of the paint, or the brand of paint (I’m sure there is a difference in quality with spray paint as there is with regular paint)?
 Or, it could have been all on me, and I was spraying too heavy?
 There are a couple runs, but we tried to sand them down and repaint, but really, I’m okay with them not being perfect.
 They’re in a garage after all 😉 I applied a second coat of paint where it was needed.

 After the paint

 After a couple hours after the last coat of paint went on, buy now I carefully started peeling off the tape.
 I was pretty jazzed to see how well the tape worked.

 There were a couple places under the handles on the tool chest where the paint didn’t reach, but my new friend, Katie, taught me a new trick.
 She sprayed the teal paint into a plastic cup, and took a fine tip paint brush and dabbed the paint onto the bare spots.
 It worked!
 Note: You will need paint stripper to wash the brush after.